-The R3 Project was one of several research and design activities within the Rehabilitation Engineering Research Center on Accessible Medical Instrumentation (RERwC-AMI), which was based at Marquette University in Milwaukee during 2003-2008.
+The R3 Project was one of several research and design activities within the Rehabilitation Engineering Research Center on Accessible Medical Instrumentation (RERC-AMI), which was based at Marquette University in Milwaukee during 2003-2008.
 The R3 Project of the RERC-AMI was entitled “Accessibility Measurement” and it aimed to determine whether it is possible to scientifically measure the accessibility of medical instrumentation.
-The RERC-AMI R3 Project team was led by Roger O. Smith, Ph.D. and it consisted of team members from both the University of Wisconsin-Milwaukee and Marquette University.
-The team met regularly from 2003 to 2008, and many resources were created as well as several versions of a tool called the MED-AUDIT (Medical Equipment Device Accessibility and Universal Design Information Tool).
+The RERC-AMI R3 Project team was led by Roger O. Smith, Ph.D., Dr. Rochelle Mendonca, and consists of various team members from academia and industry.
+Initially, the team met regularly from 2003 to 2008, and many resources were created as well as several versions of a tool called the MED-AUDIT (Medical Equipment Device Accessibility and Universal Design Information Tool).
 The development and testing of the MED-AUDIT continues as we develop the tool further, conduct user testing, and speak with stakeholders.

 This site hosts the R3 Project’s resources and documents whereas a general description for the R3 project can be found on archived RERC-AMI website and the R3 Project website.